hwborchers/OptimizeTnT/SelectedSolvers.md

 ```
 [help page](https://cran.r-universe.dev/nlsr/doc/manual.html#nlsr)

-`nlsr` provides solutions to a nonlinear least squares problem using the Nash Marquardt tools, i.e., internally applies the Levenberg-Marquardt algorithm.
+`nlsr` provides solutions to a nonlinear least squares problem using the Nash Marquardt tools, i.e., internally applying the Levenberg-Marquardt algorithm.
 Conceived as a replacement for `nls`.

 ----